grafana/metrictank/docs/config.md

 # * Patterns are regexes matched on the metric name (including tags) and tried from top to bottom.
 First match wins.
 # * Anything not matched or resolving to max-stale=0 will not be pruned
 # * Patterns are unanchored regular expressions; add '^' or '$' to match the beginning or end of a pattern
-# * max-stale is a duration like 7d. if no new data has been seen for a metric during this time, it will be pruned
+# * max-stale is a duration like 7d. if no data has been seen for this time window, it will be pruned. (compared against LastUpdate)
 # * Valid units are s/sec/secs/second/seconds, m/min/mins/minute/minutes, h/hour/hours, d/day/days, w/week/weeks, mon/month/months, y/year/years

 [default]